 In a society of affluence, the last thing we have access to is gratitude.
 How can we explain this paradox?
 Is it the fact of possessing that makes us hostage to our own possessions?
-Or is it that consumerist ideology is incompatible with gratitude because it induces satiety and calls into question the whole system?
+Or is it that the consumerist ideology is incompatible with gratitude because it induces an ungrateful satiety?

 Gratitude is a central question in that it is intimately linked to happiness.
-How can we live fully and in a fulfilled way if we do not feel a form of gratitude?
-It is the consequence if not the cause of well-being.
-How then can we cultivate gratitude in the midst of abundance that pushes us to constantly desire more and prevents us from stopping to appreciate what we already have?
+How to live fully and in a fulfilled way if we do not feel a form of gratitude?
+This is the consequence or the cause of well-being.
+How can we cultivate gratitude in the midst of abundance that pushes us to constantly desire more and prevents us from stopping to appreciate what we already have?

-Gratitude, more than an ingredient of happiness, is above all a virtue that protects us from alienation or even madness.
+Gratitude, more than an ingredient of happiness, is above all a virtue that protects us from the alienation caused by possession or even a form of madness.
 Let me explain.
 The absence of gratitude implies a lack of detachment between our possessions and ourselves.
 An ungrateful person is ungrateful above all because he no longer distinguishes what he is from the things he owns.
-His objects are a direct extension of his identity and it is for this reason that he cannot feel gratitude, it is a given for him.
+Their objects are a direct extension of their identity and it is primarily for this reason that they are unable to feel gratitude; it is a given for them.

-The same is true for human relationships: ingratitude often manifests itself because we take the other for granted and we no longer feel the need to sanctify a bond that has become an extension of ourselves.
+The same is true for human relationships: ingratitude often manifests itself because we take the other for granted and no longer feel the need to sanctify a relationship that has become an extension of ourselves.